Joseph-Keating/Getting-and-Cleaning-Data-Project/Codebook.md

 Only those variables which measure a mean or a standard deviation have been included.

-The inclusion of 'mean' or 'std' in the variable name indicates whether it is a mean or a standard deviation variable.
+*The inclusion of 'mean' or 'std' in the variable name indicates whether it is a mean or a standard deviation variable.

-The letters 'X', 'Y' and 'Z' at the end of the variable name indicate 3-axial signals in the X, Y and Z directions.
+*The letters 'X', 'Y' and 'Z' at the end of the variable name indicate 3-axial signals in the X, Y and Z directions.

-The inclusion of 'Acc' or 'Gyro' in the Variable name indicates whether the measurement was on the accelerometer or gyroscope respectively
+*The inclusion of 'Acc' or 'Gyro' in the Variable name indicates whether the measurement was on the accelerometer or gyroscope respectively

-Variables beginning 't' are time domain variables.
+*Variables beginning 't' are time domain variables.
 Variables beginning 'f' are frequency domain variables.

+*The inclusion of 'Body' in the variable name indicates a body motion component.

+*The inclusion of 'Gravity' in the variable name indicates a gravitational motion component.

+*Units of measurement: All measurements are normalized and bounded within [-1,1].

 Variables 3 to 88 are as follows: